nih-fmrif/NIMH_repro_2017_03/_episodes/11-libraries_and_pathlib.md

 ~~~
 {: .output}

- An error occurs if we attempt to call an attribute as if it were a method:
+ An error occurs if we attempt to call a data descriptor as if it were a
+ method:

  ~~~
  metasearch_dir.name()